 Fish sauce is made from sardines that are fermented in salt for anywhere from 3 to 12 months.
 After that, the liquid produced during the fermentation process is extracted.
 That’s fish sauce.
 It’s stinky, fermented fish.
 Don’t let the odor put you off – the taste is out of this world, and it makes a huge difference in recipes.

 Yes.
-Vietnamese garlic noodles are often made with chow mein or other Asian types of noodles.
+Vietnamese garlic noodles are often made with chow mein or other Asian types of noodles, such as Shanghai noodles.

 San Francisco-Style Vietnamese Garlic Noodles